 A line graph is also known as a line chart.
 It is used to visualize the value of something over time.
-The line graph have horizontal x-axis and vertical y-axis.
+The line graph has a horizontal x-axis and a vertical y-axis.
 The point where axes intersect is called origin i.e. (0,0).
 Each axis having its own data type.
-For e.g. x-axis could have months, days, week and y-axis may have growth increase in shares and revenue.
+For e.g. x-axis could have months, days, weeks and the y-axis may have a growth increase in shares and revenue.

 Cartesian Planes and Coordinate Axes